-Sukkot is a wondeful, joyful holiday – one of the three Torah festivals on which Jews everywhere were required to make a pilgrimage to Jerusalem.
+Sukkot is a wonderful, joyful holiday – one of the three Torah festivals on which Jews everywhere were required to make a pilgrimage to Jerusalem.

-Originally Sukkot was more of an agricultural festival, as the Torah itself calls it: “The Feast of Ingathering… when you gather in your labors from out of the field.
-(See: Exodus 23:16; Leviticus 23:40-43; Deuteronomy 16:13).
+Originally, Sukkot was more of an agricultural festival, as the Torah itself calls it: The Feast of Ingathering… when you gather in your labors from out of the field.
+(Exodus 23:16; Leviticus 23:40-43; Deuteronomy 16:13).
 It was a thanksgiving festival to God for the year’s harvest.
-Today, it is observed more as a holiday of rest and reflection for the miracles that God did for the Jewish people when He led them in the desert for forty years.
+Today, it is observed more as a holiday of rest and reflection for the miracles that God did for the Jewish people when He led them in the desert for 40 years.

-The word “Sukkot” means “huts” or “booths”, referring to the booth-like structures that Jews are to eat their meals in over the course of the holiday, and preferably to sleep in them too!
+The word “Sukkot” means “huts” or “booths”, referring to the booth-like structures that Jews are to eat their meals in over the course of the holiday, and preferably to sleep in too!
 What’s unique about these booths is that they are walled structures, usually from wood or canvas, but their roofs must be made of “schach” – organic material grown from the earth such as bamboo shoots, branches, or palm fronds.

-Another prominent feature of sukkot is the Lulav and Etrog bundle, also referred to as the “Four Species”.
-These are four specific plants that are held during the course of the Sukkot prayers.
-The four species are: The Lulav (a tall frond from a date palm tree), the Hadas (myrtle leaves), the Arava (willow leaves), and the Etrog (a citron fruit).
+Another prominent feature of Sukkot is the Lulav and Etrog bundle, also referred to as the “Four Species.”
+These four specific plants that are used during the course of the Sukkot prayers: the Lulav (a tall frond from a date palm tree), the Hadas (myrtle leaves), the Arava (willow leaves) and the Etrog (a citron fruit).

 CHAG SAMEACH!
 Happy Sukkot to all of you!